hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 Our earlier version, Hermez 1.0, is based on the Proof of Donation(PoD) consensus mechanism.
 This model decides who would be the next batch creator.
 PoD is a decentralised auction that is conducted automatically and the participants (coordinators) bid a number of tokens so that they have the chance to create the next batch.

 However, for the implementation of the current 2.0, PoD needed to be replaced with a much simpler Proof of Effieciency(PoE) model.
 Let us see why PoE is preferrable to PoD
-////The begging question is "What consensus algorithm does Hermez 2.0 use?"
-That is, how do Hermez 2.0 nodes agree on which block to be added to the chain.

 #### Why is PoD not the Best Option?